 We are a clinical-stage biopharmaceutical company focused on developing and commercializing novel cancer therapeutics that reactivate mutant p53 tumor suppressor protein. p53 is the protein expressed from the TP53 gene, the most commonly mutated gene in cancer.
 We believe that mutant p53 is an attractive therapeutic target due to the high incidence of p53 mutations across a range of cancer types and its involvement in key cellular activities such as apoptosis.
 Cancer patients with mutant p53 face a significantly inferior prognosis even when treated with the current standard of care, and a large unmet need for these patients remains.
-Our lead product candidate, APR-246, is a small molecule p53 reactivator that is in late-stage clinical development for hematologic malignancies, including myelodysplastic syndromes, or MDS, and acute myeloid leukemia, or AML.
-APR-246 has received Orphan Drug and Fast Track designations from the FDA for MDS, and Orphan Drug designation from the EMA for MDS, AML and ovarian cancer, and we believe APR-246 will be a first-in-class therapy if approved by applicable regulators.
-We have commenced a pivotal Phase 3 trial of APR-246 with azacitidine for frontline treatment of TP53 mutant MDS and AML patients.
+Our lead product candidate, APR-246, is a first-in-class small molecule p53 reactivator that is in late-stage clinical development for hematologic malignancies, including myelodysplastic syndromes, or MDS, and acute myeloid leukemia, or AML.
+APR-246 has received Orphan Drug and Fast Track designations from the FDA for MDS, and Orphan Drug designation from the EMA for AML and ovarian cancer.
+We have commenced a pivotal Phase 3 trial of APR-246 with azacitidine for frontline treatment of TP53 mutant MDS and expect initial data from this trial .
+Our pivotal Phase 3 trial is supported by data from the ongoing investigator initiated Phase 1b/2 clinical trial testing APR-246 with azacitidine as frontline treatment in TP53 mutant MDS or AML patients in the U.S. In this Phase 1b/2 trial, the regimen achieved an objective response rate, or ORR, of 88% and a complete remission, or CR, rate of 60% in 40 response-evaluable patients as of June 2019.
+In addition, 43% of evaluable patients were able to discontinue treatment in order to proceed to allogeneic hematopoietic stem cell transplantation, or allo-HCT.
+Allo-HCT is currently the only recognized therapy believed to increase the likelihood of long term survival for TP53 mutant MDS and AML patients in remission.
+We are also developing a nextgeneration small molecule p53 reactivator, APR-548, for potential use in multiple hematologic malignancies and other oncologic indications, and expect to file an IND with the FDA in .
+We currently retain global development and commercialization rights to all of our preclinical and clinical product candidates, which are summarized in the following figure: